History of the Jews in Mumbai: Terrorist attacks on Mumbai

-Until the terrorist attacks on Mumbai of November 2008, the Mumbai Chabad House Jewish outreach center was at Nariman House, Hormusji Street.
+Until the 2008 Mumbai attacks the Mumbai Chabad House Jewish outreach center was at Nariman House, Hormusji Street.
 In the attack, six Jews were held hostage and murdered at the center, the 29-year-old Rabbi Gavriel Holtzberg, his 28-year-old wife, Rivka, Rabbi Aryeh Leibish Teitelbaum (37), Bentzion Chroman (28), Yocheved Orpaz (62) and Norma Shvarzblat-Rabinovich (50).
 The parents of Rivka Holtzberg have announced their intention to continue Chabad's emissary work in Mumbai, although the Chabad House may move to a new location in the city mostly in South Mumbai near Worli.

 Communal relations

-Mumbai Jews' ties with their city's Muslim community have historically been strong and remain so even after the Mumbai attacks.
+Mumbai Jews' ties with their city's Muslim community have historically been strong and remain so after the Mumbai attacks.
 The two groups have been drawn together as minorities in a Hindu-dominated land – even by the similarities of their non-vegetarian diets of Kosher and Halal foods.
 "For these reasons, most Bene synagogues in Mumbai are in Muslim areas," Jonathan Solomon, chairman of the Indian Jewish Federation, said.
 Mumbai's Muslim Council had ordered that the nine gunmen killed should not be buried in the city, a gesture which was highly appreciated by the Mumbai Jewish community.